 2. Give It Up For Yo Yo Honey!

-Honey isn’t just a treat for your tastebuds, your skin finds it delicious too!
+Honey isn’t just a treat for your taste buds, your skin finds it delicious too!
 Packed with antibacterial properties and being a natural humectant, it cleanses skin and locks in moisture from the air and prevents it from drying out.
 Just apply it to your face and leave it on for about 15 minutes.
 Once the sticky honey hardens, you can wash it off with chilled water.
 Twice a week and your skin will get its natural glow back!

 3. When Life Gives You Lemons…

 Popularly known for its natural bleaching and cleansing properties, this ingredient can put your facewash to shame.
-You can either apply lemon juice directly to your face or, if you have sensitive skin, mix it with yoghurt.
+You can either apply lemon juice directly to your face or, if you have sensitive skin, mix it with yogurt.
 Leave it on for a couple of minutes and wash it off with lukewarm water.
 You will instantly feel refreshed.

 For baby soft, smooth and clean skin, you must give oatmeal a shot!
 Crush a handful of oats and soak them for an hour or more in lukewarm water.
 Add 2 tablespoons of cucumber juice and mix well.
 Apply it to your face and give it a good scrub.
 Wash it with plain fresh water after 10 minutes.